RyelBanfield/TheNextWeb-Clone/README.md

 - Twitter: [@Bright_ngani](https://twitter.com/Bright_ngani)
 - LinkedIn: [Kongnyu Faith Ngani](https://linkedin.com/ngani-faith)

+## Contirbution

+🤝 Contributing Contributions, issues and feature requests are welcome!

+Feel free to check the issues page.

 ## Show your support

-Give a ⭐️ if you like this project!
+Show your support Give a ⭐️ if you like this project!

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+License This project is a collaboration project of microverse students.
+All rights are reserved for Ryel Banfield and Ngani Faith